Skip to Main Content

 You do not need to pay an open access publication fee in order for your article to enjoy the benefits of open access or to comply with funder or REF open access requirements.
 Depositing your accepted manuscript in the research repository (see "Sharing via the White Rose Repository") will normally fulfil both of these aims.

-Researchers affiliated to the University of York can publish open access in a wide range of academic journals without having to arrange payment of an open access article processing charge (APC).
+Researchers affiliated to the University of York can publish open access in a number of academic journals without having to arrange payment of an open access article processing charge (APC).
 Instead the cost is covered by a "Transformative Agreement" arranged with the publisher by the Library.
 Transformative agreements aim to shift scholarly publishing to a fully open access model, whilst ensuring that publishers are remunerated fairly for their services.

 In most cases you must be the author submitting the article details within the publisher's system to be eligible for an agreement.
 Some publishers will automatically include your article based on your affiliation to York, whilst for others you may have to select the appropriate option in the publisher's system when submitting.